Dono7/Dono7/README.md

 https://unlighter.app/

 This project is build using **Vue 3** and **Electron JS v15**.
 The website is also made with **Vue 3**, and deployed with **Google Firebase**.
 The first "official public version" was released in October 2021.

+### Minesweeperjs 💣 💥

+I started developing [minesweeperjs](https://github.com/Dono7/MinesweeperJS) in 2020, a javascript package that contains to logic of the Minesweeper game.
+The package is available on NPM or usable in the browser via a CDN.

 # Reach me 📫